JuliaMiyoungLee/IM-SOFT-CW/howto_devtools.md

 Device icon / ctrl + shift + M: You can change the display dimensions and the device type which your display is created for.

 #### Elements:
 This is where you will find the actual html code corresponding to what elements are being displayed on your screen.
 You will find that the code can be hidden and displayed according to their tags, which makes reading the code and finding specific elements much easier.

 #### Consol:
 One of the most helpful uses of the consol is that it gives feedback as you run the webpage.

-So, if you get the message “Did you mean: ___”, in the consol you will see a specific error message indicating that the initial search was redirected:
+So, if you get the message "Did you mean: ___", in the consol you will see a specific error message indicating that the initial search was redirected:
 ```
 DevTools failed to load source map: Could not load content for https://www.google.com/_/mss/boq-search/_/ss/k=boq-search.VisualFrontendUi.U4ZuOINRIQI.L.B1.O/am=AB54H4HiAKjyf4QgEFwAAOgAEhBEMAaSCgcwAQBQEQDVRoEcYAEyJAADgAECYQAAAAAXAMkBEADYCBgAAAAAAFB45wEDAQAAAAAAAAAAIFgxAAAAAAAAIAA0CQAAAACA/d=1/ed=1/rs=AH7-fg7ik8H4K2aWERb_65-UtXEpGVcZMw/unified_viewer_view.css.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE
 ```